toxa81/CrSrInF/Si511Ge/README.md

 **Ground state calculation of Si_{1-x}Ge_{x} supercell containing 512 atoms**

 The calculations were done on 16 nodes of Piz Daint hybrid and multi-core partitions.
+The nodes of Piz Daint are:

 |Hybrid partition (Cray XC50)                | Multicore partition (Cray XC40)                  |
 |--------------------------------------------|--------------------------------------------------|